 This course involves a broad examination of public policy in the United States.
 Topics include an analysis of theoretical understandings of power in the policy-making process; an exploration of the prerequisites and processes of policy change, within the context of the policy process; and an examination of a specific policy area (past topics include welfare, affirmative action, and health policy).
-PREQ: Any 100-level political science course or instructor permission.
+PREQ: Any 100-level political science or social justice and community engagement course.
 Requirements met: Social Sciences Breadth/Discover and Systems of Power, Privilege, and Inequality.
 (Every other spring)